NorESMhub/NorESM-docs/configurations/experiments.rst

 to NORESM2.
 For a detailed description, see the section on creating your own compset below.

-For an overview of common compsets used for NorESM2 CMIP6 experiments, please see: :ref:`cmip6_compsets`

 For an overview of the compsets provided for CESM2, please see: https://docs.cesm.ucar.edu/models/cesm2/config/compsets.html.

 Emission-driven compsets